 - a transfer student with two or more years of college attendance after high school graduation who has not previously checked into Ithaca College housing (requires verification with Registrar).

-Students are strongly encouraged not to sign a lease until written approval is provided.
+Students should not to sign a lease until written approval is provided.
 Ithaca College students are billed for room and board until they have received written approval to live off campus from the Office of Residential Life.

 Applications for off-campus approval are available to rising juniors (students who have lived in campus housing for 3-4 semesters by the end of the Fall semester) in October for students applying to live off campus the following Fall (see How to Apply for Off-Campus Approval).